-\$1 million dollars of capital works for each year in a 20 year period financed two ways; by annual infrastructure levy (pay-as-you-go) and debt.
-The assumption is, the \$1 million is issued in the same year as the asset management expense and is paid in ten years at a rate of 4% per annum.
+\$1 million dollars of capital works for each year in a twenty year period financed two ways; by annual infrastructure levy (pay-as-you-go) and debt.
+The assumption is, the \$1 million is issued in the same year as the asset management expense and is paid in 10 years at a rate of 4% per annum.

-As time moves on, the payments build up until the payments on the old debt are completed and replaced by payments on the new debt (around year ten).
-If debt is the instrument funding the \$1 million capital expense, it will cost approximately \$1.3 million per year to finance the asset management program versus the \$1 million per year to finance the pay-as-you go approach.
-If one looks over 20 years, in the early years more capital expenses are possible through debt financing; in the later years after year seven, pay-as-you-go is less costly.
-In addition, approximately \$5 million in additional debt payments would continue after the 20 years, even if there was zero capital spending.
-In short, funding a \$1 million annual asset management plan for a 20 year period on a pay-as-you-go basis will result in completing 30% more lifecycle maintenance projects than for the same capital plan funded by debt and therefore is not recommended.
+As time moves on, the payments build up until the payments on the old debt are completed and replaced by payments on the new debt (around year 10).
+If debt is the instrument funding the \$1 million capital expense, it will cost approximately \$1.3 million per year to finance the asset management program versus the \$1 million per year to finance the payas-you go approach.
+If one looks over 20 years, in the early years more capital expenses are possible through debt financing; in the later years after year 7, pay-as-you-go is less costly.
+In addition, approximately \$5 million in additional debt payments would continue after the twenty years, even if there was zero capital spending.
+In short, funding a \$1 million annual asset management plan for a twenty year period on a pay-as-you-go basis will result in completing 30% more lifecycle maintenance projects than for the same capital plan funded by debt.

-6.0 Municipality of Chatham-Kent Relative to Other Municipalities
+Municipality of Chatham-Kent Relative to Other Municipalities:

-The following graphs are based on Municipal Financial Information Returns filed with the Province of Ontario in 2022.
-This information includes both property tax, water and sewer rate supported information including the provincially funded RVG debt.
-Tax funded debt is only a small portion of Chatham-Kent's debt, but it is not possible to find tax funded only municipal information.
+The following graphs are based on Municipal Financial Information Returns filed with the Province of Ontario in 2013.
+This information includes both property tax, water and sewer rate supported information.

-It is very difficult to compare municipalities, since one must also take into consideration the state of infrastructure, the services that have to be provided (many cities within regional governments provide fewer services than a single tier municipality such as Chatham-Kent) and overall asset management spending.
+It is very difficult to compare municipalities, since one must also take into consideration the state of infrastructure, the services that have to be provided (many Cities within regional governments provide fewer services than a single tier municipality such as Chatham-Kent) and overall asset management spending.